aaronbloomfield/nws/hws/pingcmd/index.md

 You don't need to send the replies to the ping!
 Let the operating system do that.
 The client sends the command to the server in a ping-request (type=8), and the operating system sends the ping-reply (type=0).
 Then the server sends the output in a new ping-request, and the operating system sends a ping-reply.

+Your server should only capture standard output.
+You do not need to worry about capturing standard error.
+Nor do you have to worry about commands that might crash -- you can assume the commands will work properly.
+Lastly, none of the commands will have output that exceeds the size that can fit into an ICMP packet.

 ### Sample output

 #### Required output

 The only required output is the result of executing the commands on the server; this output is displayed on the client.
-The server doesn't output anything.
+The server does not output anything.
 In the examples below you will also see the input typed to execute the commands as well.

-You are welcome to put an extra line (or two or three) between the output displays on the client to make it more readable.
+You are welcome to put an extra blank line (or two or three) between the output displays on the client to make it more readable.

-You can also have debugging output included as well, just make sure the string "debug" is in each line, as shown below.
-These are completely optional!
-Any line with "debug" will be removed from the output before it is checked for correctness.
-None of the tests will have "debug" in the input nor output.
+The first execution run below has debugging output to show the packet flow.
+The second execution run has that output removed.
+Your program should not have any extra debugging output!

 #### Execution run 1